ejmr/git-branch-notes/README.markdown

 3. `rm <branch>`
 4. `clear`

-Here is an example of the `show` command, which lists all of the branches and their notes on standard output:
+If the user provides no command then `show` is the default.
+Here is an example of the command, which lists all of the branches and their notes on standard output:

     $ git branch-notes show
     ejmr/add-command